 I was born and raised in East Los Angeles, California.
 I graduated as a first-generation college student with a Bachelors in Science in Cognitive Neuroscience/Psychology from the University of California-Irvine.
 I moved to the Midwest for graduate school where I obtained my Master’s and Doctorate Degrees from the University of Wisconsin-Madison in the area of School Psychology with an emphasis in Clinical Neuropsychology and Prevention and Intervention Science.
 Aside from school psychology, I completed a separate clinical track that involved a doctoral residency accredited by the American Psychological Association (APA) and APPIC.

-My main areas of interest are in Autism Spectrum Disorders (ASD), Applied Behavior Analysis (ABA), Special Education Policy and Advocacy, Equity and Social-Cultural Identity Development, Learning Disabilities, Mental Health Assessment and Intervention, and Neuropsychological Assessment and Intervention.
+My main areas of interest are in Autism Spectrum Disorders (ASD), Developmental Trauma, Applied Behavior Analysis (ABA), Special Education Policy and Advocacy, Equity and Social-Cultural Identity Development, Learning Disabilities, Mental Health Assessment and Intervention, and Neuropsychological Assessment and Intervention.
 I have worked in diverse settings, including clinics, hospitals, universities and schools, with families, children, and adults.
 I continue to consult with and for outside agencies.

 What is My Role at WHSD?

 At Wisconsin Heights I have various roles that include Section 504 coordinator, special education evaluator, classroom teacher consultant, family liaison, and student helper and mentor!
 I collaborate daily with the school counselors, school social worker, school principals, classroom teachers, special education teachers, speech and language therapists, and occupational therapist.